DarkStrik3/EmployeeManagement-Timesheets/theme/assets/README.txt

       I ended up making the default be dark mode.
 Although you can change dark mode in the settings, applying light mode/removing dark mode is not yet enabled.
     Login:
       The login page features a button that opens up Anvil's login form, meaning that it isn't through textboxes like previously concieved.
+    Employee-side work record viewing:
+      Employees didn't end up getting the "extend" link at the bottom of the page to extend the amount of work records they see.
+Instead, they see only 4 in each column.

   Classes and Methods (of Functions module)